Stress in Sales: How to Deal With The Never-Ending Pressure

 - Jeff Bezos sleeps 7 hours each night

 Go to bed.
 Work will still be there in the morning.
-Besides, you’ll probably get more done in 8 hours of rested productivity than 12 hours of sleep-deprived dabbling.
+Besides, you’ll probably get more done in 8 hours of rested productivity than 12 hours of sleep-deprived dabbling and be better able to handle sales pressure.

 For more on the importance of sleep in stress management, check out this article by the American Psychological Association.